Jackie Lacey: Los Angeles County District Attorney

 As LA county DA, Lacey has been described as "tough on crime".
 During her 2020 reelection campaign, that platform was contrasted with the criminal justice reform-minded platforms of her opponents.
 According to the New York Times, Lacey has "[resisted] efforts to more drastically reduce prison populations."

 2012 election

 In June 2011, Lacey announced her candidacy for district attorney, hoping to succeed retiring incumbent Steve Cooley.
-In the June 2012 election, in what was considered a major upset, Lacey and criminal prosecutor Alan Jackson defeated City Attorney Carmen Trutanich, who was considered the favorite.
+In the June 2012 election, in what was considered a major upset, Lacey and criminal prosecutor Alan Jackson defeated Los Angeles City Attorney Carmen Trutanich, who was considered the favorite.
 Lacey and Jackson advanced to a November 2012 runoff election, which Lacey won with 55% of the vote.

 Lacey was sworn in as district attorney on December 3, 2012 by outgoing attorney Steve Cooley, in a ceremony attended by former district attorneys Gil Garcetti, Robert Philibosian, and John Van de Kamp.